Annual Grants Program

 • Insurances, including Public Liability Insurance.

-• Providing a valid GST-compliant invoice on the Council template provided.
+• Providing a valid invoice using the Council template provided.
+Grant amounts are exclusive of GST, and Council will not pay GST.

 Council may make funding conditional on additional specific conditions being met.